indexmap-rs/indexmap/README.rst

 - Has lookup
 - Has resize (grow on insert)
 - Has no allocation in OrderedMap::new()

-- Remove is implemented, but it destroys the insertion order usual back shift deletion, but only on the index vector, so it's cheaper
+- Remove is implemented, but it destroys the insertion order.
+  It's the usual backwards shift deletion, but only on the index vector, so it's cheaper.
+  Order-preserving removal would want to be implemented with tombstones, but I'm hesitant and not sure if it can be performant.